 Let's review common problems that often occur within a team and some ways to combat conflict so you can focus on the bottom line.

 Workplace conflict between colleagues can be detrimental to the work environment.
 According to Deloitte, 52% of employees feel stressed because of conflict in the workplace.
 This data means that more than half of the workforce is distracted and inhibited from focusing on work due to workplace conflict.
 As the business landscape continually evolves towards more collaboration and open-concept workspaces, those not involved in a conflict are more aware of issues happening around them.
 In any work environment, you will encounter diverse personalities, introducing different viewpoints that may be contrary.
 Although personality diversity is essential, it can lead to misunderstandings between team members that cause you stress and conflict.
-When you encounter these team dynamics, it helps to know that personality differences are natural and focus on productive ways to work past them.
+When you encounter these team dynamics, it helps to know that personality differences are natural and focus on productive ways to work past them and resolve team conflict.

 Poor communication is commonplace at work.
 According to The Economist, 52% of individuals think that the most significant consequence of poor communication is an increase in stress.
 Different work and communication styles can inhibit performance when messages are misinterpreted.
 If employees working together don't align on strategy, they will find themselves clashing on opinion, and possibly personality.
 It's important to use techniques to ensure you and your team members are operating under the same guidelines and priorities.
 One way to do this is to meet and align goals before a project, or on general day-to-day tasks.
 Having priorities written down will be a beneficial solution to look back on if things get off track down the road.